 Are you struggling to find/hone your voice?
 I’m often concerned with this writing aspect.
 Finding the words that are right for you is a crucial part of developing a unique voice.
 Here is something that can help:

 - Write four sentences related to your work.
 In two use words you love, in the other two use words you dislike, then contemplate the difference.

 Getting to know your character

 Are you finding it difficult to get to know your fictional characters and/or differentiate them from yourself?
 Try this:

 - Choose a character from your project and let her/him take a walk in a place you know well

 - Describe this place from this character’s perspective:

-- How does s/he feel about what she notices?
+- How do they feel about what they notice?

-- What thoughts do the things s/he notices trigger in her?
+- What thoughts do the things they notice trigger in them?
 It can be memories, social critique, enjoyment or disgust etc.

 - How do your character’s impressions of, and responses to, the place differ from yours?